TSnake41/raylib-lua/README.md

 local ffi = require "ffi"
 ```

-Then use ffi.new to make a struct, e.g `ffi.new("Color", r, g, b, a)`
+After importing the necessary package (as above), use `ffi.new` to make a struct, e.g `ffi.new("Color", r, g, b, a)`.

+However, many functions in raylib won't require the use of such structs, so there's no need to worry until you actually need this.

 #### Note concerning pointers